Key Difference – Atopic Dermatitis vs Eczema

 - Use topical therapies of steroids and immunomodulators

 - Using adjunct therapies like oral antibiotics, sedating antihistamines and bandaging

 - Systemic therapies of oral ciclosporin and oral prednisolone

 What are the Similarities Between Atopic Dermatitis and Eczema?

-- Pruritus is a common feature seen in most of the forms of eczema including atopic dermatitis
+- Pruritus is a common feature in most of the forms of eczema including atopic dermatitis.

-- Most of the forms of eczema are exacerbated by different factors such as infections, soap, bubble bath, woollen fabric, teething in young children, severe anxiety and stress, cat and dog dander
+- Furthermore, most forms of eczema are exacerbated by different factors such as infections, soap, bubble bath, woolen fabric, teething in young children, severe anxiety and stress, cat and dog dander

 What is the Difference Between Atopic Dermatitis and Eczema?